patients in dentist waiting room. dental membership plan provider

 Contents

-Your choice will depend on many factors, from your priorities for your practice to your budget, clientele and the kind of services you offer.
-Picking the right practice plan provider can boost your surgery’s positioning and performance, future-proof your income and result in happier patients.
-Dentistry’s Guide to Dental Practice Membership Plans is here to help you make the correct choice.
+The number of dental membership plan providers in the UK is not extensive, but the difference between what they offer can be significant.
+Your choice will depend on many factors.
+From your priorities for your practice to your budget, clientele and the kind of services you offer.
+Picking the right dental membership plan provider can boost your practice’s positioning and performance, future-proof your income and result in happier patients.

 Dental membership plans – benefits for practices

-There are many reasons why dentists may want to set up a practice membership plan, but the idea of managing it themselves is a serious administrative burden.
-This is why numerous plan providers have emerged and grown over the past 20 years.
+There are many reasons why dentists may want to set up a practice membership plan, but the idea of managing one independently is a serious administrative burden.
+This is why numerous dental membership plan providers have emerged and grown over the past 20 years.

-Some of these highly professional companies don’t just take care of administration, but also help with marketing and patient communications, as well as running events and training sessions for the practices they work with.
-Many of their employees have experience within the dentistry profession, giving them an understanding of the needs of modern dental practices.
-Others have worked on membership plans with multiple practices for many years and know what it takes to create a successful scheme.
+Some of these highly professional companies do not just take care of administration, they also help with marketing and patient communications, as well as running events and training sessions for the practices they work with.
+Many of their employees have experience within the dental profession, giving them a genuine understanding of the needs of modern dental practices.

 The main benefits of starting a dental practice membership plan include:

-A practice plan is a way to create a loyal customer base, and with that comes a regular monthly income from their fees.
-This not only reduces the financial pressure of running a business, but makes it easier to plan ahead for important and often expensive equipment purchases.
+A practice plan is a way to create a loyal patient base, and with that comes a regular monthly income from membership fees.
+This not only reduces the financial pressure of running a business but makes it easier to plan ahead for important and often expensive equipment purchases.

 Boosting attendance and reducing no-shows

-Membership plans encourage patients to attend routine appointments and help them spread the cost of routine dental care.
-As they are also paying in advance for their check-ups, they are far less likely to fail to turn up for an appointment, leaving dentists with less lost time during their day.
+Membership plans encourage patients to attend routine appointments and help them spread the cost of their dental care.
+As they are paying in advance for their check-ups, they are far less likely to fail to attend, leaving dentists with less lost time during the working day.

 Building your brand

-Some membership plan providers offer marketing assistance, but the extent of what is provided will vary.
-From leaflets, posters and banners to QR codes and e-mail newsletters, large amounts of marketing materials are available.
+Some dental membership plan providers offer marketing assistance, though the extent of what is provided will vary.
+From leaflets, posters and banners to QR codes and email newsletters, a wide range of marketing materials is available.

-Some providers will work only from templates, while others can provide fully bespoke designs.
-Your branding will always feature clearly, but it is worth noting that some providers will also require their own logo to appear, while others will not demand this.
+Some providers work only from templates, while others can provide fully bespoke designs.
+Your branding will always feature clearly, though it is worth noting that some providers require their own logo to appear alongside yours, while others do not.

 The option you choose will reflect your own feelings about your practice and its identity, as well as your budget.
-It is always worth remembering, however, that building your brand through your marketing and practice plan can be a highly effective way to increase the loyalty of your customer base to your practice and your own brand.
+Building your brand through your marketing and membership plan can be a highly effective way to increase the loyalty of your patient base.

 Securing training and support

-Many practice plan providers also offer support around regulatory and compliance issues.
-Others also offer help with more detailed financial planning, as well as help with HR matters and recruitment.
+Many practice plan providers also offer support around regulatory and compliance issues, more detailed financial planning, and help with HR matters and recruitment.

 Dental membership plans – benefits for patients